googleapis/google-auth-library-ruby/Credentials.md

   types based on credential source (similar to `Google::Auth::get_application_default`).
   It is included in all External Account credentials types, and it itself includes `Google::Auth::BaseClient` module so all External
   Account credentials types include `Google::Auth::BaseClient`.
+  The JSON form of this credential type has a `"type"` field with the value `"external_account"`.

 9. **Google::Auth::ExternalAccount::AwsCredentials** - `lib/googleauth/external_account/aws_credentials.rb`
      - Includes `Google::Auth::BaseClient` module